Nyhavn 43: Grímur Jónsson Thorkelin

+Hertz family

 At the time of the 1834 census, No. 22 was home to four households.
-Jeppe Adam Hertz, a brewer and distiller, resided on the ground floor with his wife Johanne Carine, their seven children (aged six to 23), give brewery workers, three distillery workers and one maid.
-Hans Jacob Koefoed (1785-1870), a Supreme Court justice, resided on the first floor with his Johanne Louise Koefoed, their two-year-old son Jens Laasbye Rottbøll Koefoed, a male servant and a maid.
-Jørgen Smith (1764-1836), another judge (stiftsassessor) and kancelliråd, resided on the second floor with his wife Johanne Elisabet Smith (née Hornbech), their two children (aged eight and 16), a maid and a lodger (a civil servant).
+Jeppe Adam Hertz, a brewer and distiller, resided on the ground floor with his wife Johanne Carine, their seven children (aged six to 23), five brewery workers, three distillery workers and one maid.
+Hans Jacob Koefoed (1785–1870), a Supreme Court justice, resided on the first floor with his wife Johanne Louise Koefoed, their two-year-old son Jens Laasbye Rottbøll Koefoed, a male servant and a maid.
+Jørgen Smith (1764–1836), another judge (stiftsassessor) and kancelliråd, resided on the second floor with his wife Johanne Elisabet Smith (née Hornbech), their two children (aged eight and 16), a maid and a lodger (a civil servant).
 Frederece Jeppesen, the proprietor of a tavern in the basement, resided in the associated dwelling with his 22-year-old son Pouel Frederic Bendix Jeppesen (on a journey to Germany), four lodgers and a maid.

 At the time of the 1840 census, No. 22 was home to 41 people.
-Hans Carl Bodenhoff, a captain in the Royal Danish Nacy, head of the 1st Division's 3rd Company, resided on the first floor with his wife Serena Bodenhoff, their three children (aged six to 18) and one maid.
-Frederik Rubech Bülow, a 1st Major at the Jutland Infantry Regiment, was now residing in the second floor apartment with his wife Henriette Bülow, their four children (aged 16 to 25), a maid and seven lodgers.
+Hans Carl Bodenhoff, a captain in the Royal Danish Navy, head of the 1st Division's 3rd Company, resided on the first floor with his wife Serena Bodenhoff, their three children (aged six to 18) and one maid.
+Frederik Rubech Bülow, a 1st Major at the Jutland Infantry Regiment, resided on the second floor apartment with his wife Henriette Bülow, their four children (aged 16 to 25), a maid and seven lodgers.
 The lodgers included the later politician Johan Christian Henrik Fischer (then a theology student) and the brothers Frederik Wilhelm Willemoes (later physician) and Joachim Godske Willemoes (later priest).